 BINDURA UNIVERSITY OF SCIENCE EDUCATION

 FACULTY OF COMMERCE

 GRADUATE SCHOOL OF BUSINESS

-MASTER OF BUSINESS LEADERSHIP (MBL) EXECUTIVE MASTER OF BUSINESS LEADERSHIP (EMB) MASTER OF SCIENCE IN ENTREPRENEURSHIP AND INNOVATION (MEI) STRATEGIC MARKETING MANAGEMENT MBL519 EXAMINATION QUESTION PAPER DURATION: 3 HOURS 30 MINUTES Instructions and Information to Candidates - 1.
-Section A is compulsory. - 2.
-Answer 'Question 1' from Section A and any three (3) questions from Section B. - 3.
-The paper carries six questions. - 4.
-Question 1 in Section A carry a total of 40 marks. - 5.
-All Questions in Section B carry equal marks of 20 each. - 6.
-The use of cell phones is not allowed in the examination.
-SECTION A [COMPULSORY] QUESTION 1 CASE STUDY: FINDING, TRAINING AND KEEPING BEST SERVICE WORKERS Pulling up to the Zim-Zum Welcome hotel in Harare, Zimbabwe and you will find the redblazered Tony ready to help you with your luggage.
+MASTER OF BUSINESS LEADERSHIP

+EXECUTIVE MASTER OF BUSINESS LEADERSHIP

+MASTER OF SCIENCE IN ENTREPRENEURSHIP AND INNOVATION

+STRATEGIC MARKETING MANAGEMENT MBL519

+EXAMINATION PAPER

+DURATION: 3 HOURS 30 MINUTES

+E MAR 2024

+Instructions and Information to Candidates

+- 1. Section A is compulsory and carries 40 marks.

+- 2. Answer 'Question 1' from Section A and any three (3) questions from Section B.

+- 3. The paper carries six questions.

+- 4. All Questions in Section B carry equal marks of 20 each.

+- 5. The use of cell phones is not allowed in the examination.

+SECTION A: [COMPULSORY]

+QUESTION 1

+CASE STUDY: FINDING, TRAINING, AND KEEPING BEST SERVICE WORKERS

+Pulling up to the Zim-Zum Welcome hotel in Harare, Zimbabwe and you will find the red-blazered Tony ready to help you with your luggage.
 But please do not call this 23-year-old a doorman.
-He is now a multitalented "guest service associate" (GSA), for short.
-Provided you have used a credit card to pre-register over the telephone, Tony or one of four GSA colleagues can check you into the hotel, picking up your key and paperwork from a rack in the lobby and then escorting you directly to your room.
+He is now a multitalented "guest service associate" (GSA).

+Provided you have used a credit card to pre-register over the telephone, Tony or one of his four GSA colleagues can check you into the hotel, picking up your key and paperwork from a rack in the lobby and then escorting you directly to your room.
 Problems or requests Tony once referred to his supervisor or another department - you asked for a king-bedded chamber with a commanding view but got a single over-looking the parking lot - he can now resolve.

 The five-year Zim-Zum veteran can also arrange tickets to a play or a table at your favourite restaurant.
 Says Tony, a college graduate who earns \$10 per hour (including tips): I am a bellman, a doorman, a front-desk clerk and a concierge all rolled into one.
 I have more responsibilities.
 I feel better about my job, and the guest gets better service.
 At a time when service counts more than ever, companies are rediscovering the importance of the people who actually deliver it - the tens of millions of sales clerks, waiters, deliverymen, telemarketing reps, and theme park attendants who staff the frontlines.
-These legions of customer contact workers make up one of the fastest-growing and least appreciated segments of the labour force.
+These legions of customer contact workers make up one of the fastest-growing, and least appreciated segments of the labour force.
 Pressed to "delight" their valued customers, companies are scrambling to hire, train and retain ordinary mortals who can perform feats of extraordinary service.
 "It is not easy finding these people", says Steve Gapa, the Managing Director of Zim-Zum which rejects 90 per cent of would-be guest associates.
 "But we are willing to be patient.
 It is so critical to the success of the hotel that our associates be committed and enthusiastic".

-The following suggest how to build in excitement: on earth it was taking so long to get another cup of coffee.
-These days servers in Zim-Zum hotel never enter the kitchen.
-The culinary staff take care of all food preparation.
-When a meal is ready the kitchen beeps the server (they all wear pagers), and a "runner" delivers the food, which the server puts on the table.
-Says Bora, the Zim-Zum human resources manager: "We have changed the job so a waitress can do what she is supposed to do, provide service to customers".
-As Zim-Zum reshapes jobs, it is redefining the skills required of the people who do them.
-Take Tony's responsibilities as part of the "first ten" programme, which the hotel management chain has been phasing in all its hotels over the past ten years.
-The name stands for the often aggravating first ten minutes that guests spend trying to check in.
-Since most customers now preregister over the phone, they can bypass the front desk with its seemingly interminable queues.
-The front desk has not disappeared altogether.
-Nor have the teeth-gritting waits that can come from arriving at a hotel just as three busloads of veterinarians alight for their annual convention.
-But Zim-Zum does say that guests now make it from curb to room in as little as three minutes, down from 15 minutes under the old system.
-Superseding most of the clerks who formerly staffed the desk are guest associates like Tony.
-Says Bora, the human resources manager: We used to hire people who were good at the keyboard, good at processing information.
-Now we want associates who can look you in the eye, carry on a conversation, and work well under stress.
-Selecting employees who would not leave soon after they are hired is one of Zim-Zum's biggest concerns.
-Until recently more than 40 per cent of the new employees who left Zim-Zum departed during the first three months on the job.
-That proportion is falling steadily, a trend he credits in part to a whole new approach to one of the most neglected areas of the employment experience - orientation.
-"We used to have new associates come on, tell them about their benefit plans, then put them out in front of it", he remarked.
-In the spirit of guilty until proven innocent, an associate's first three months on the job was known as "probation".
-Now all fresh recruits attend an eight-hour initial training session, the highlight of which is an elegant lunch, served by hotel veterans.
-To guide them through the next 90 days, each associate is assigned a mentor, known as a "buddy".
-Every member of the entering class attends refresher courses after the first and second months.
-Once new hires reach day 90, the hotel treats the whole class to a banquet.
+The following suggest how to build in excitement: